Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization

-Essentially, AEF describes on average how much \coo\ is emitted in order to generate 1MWh of electricity in a certain area.
-Then, the carbon emissions attributed to an individual user $j$ at time period $t$ is calculated by

-The underlying rationale of the area-average method is the power balance between electricity generation and consumption at all times in the power grid.
-Different areas can have distinct AEFs, but within a particular area, the same AEF is applied to all users.
-Therefore, the determination of ``area" matters, which are typically defined as large balancing areas or electricity market zones in practice, such as the California ISO (CAISO) region.
-Other jurisdictional boundaries, such as North American Electric Reliability Corporation (NERC) regions, eGRID regions, and states, are also used to define AEF.
-There are several available data sources of the AEF data in the U.S., such as EPA eGRID\footnote{EPA eGRID: \url{https://www.epa.gov/egrid}.} and EIA datasets\footnote{EIA dataset: \url{https://www.eia.gov/electricity/}.}.
-Some ISOs (e.g., ISO New England\footnote{ISO New England: \url{https://www.iso-ne.com/system-planning/system-plans-studies/emissions}.}, CAISO\footnote{CAISO Emissions Dataset: \url{http://www.caiso.com/todaysoutlook/pages/emissions.html}.}) and companies (e.g., the Open Grid Emissions datasets from Singularity Energy\footnote{Open Grid Emissions: \url{https://singularity.energy/open-grid-emissions/}.}) also provide the AEF datasets.
+The location-based carbon accounting method\cite{world2004greenhouse} defines \textbf{Average Emission Factor} (AEF) of an area grid over a certain time period, to count for demand-side carbon emissions.
+AEF is calculated by dividing the total carbon emissions by the total electricity generation, which describes how much carbon emissions are produced on average to generate 1 unit of electricity.
+Then, the carbon emissions attributed to an electricity consumer entity is computed by multiplying the AEF by its electricity consumption.
+The current practice of location-based carbon accounting is on an \emph{annual} basis and averaged across large balancing areas or electricity market zones, such as the California ISO (CAISO) region.
+Other jurisdictional boundaries, such as North American Electric Reliability Corporation (NERC) regions, eGRID regions, and states, are also used to define AEF in the U.S. There are several available data sources of the AEF data, such as EPA eGRID\cite{eGRID} and EIA datasets\cite{eia}.
+Some ISOs (e.g., ISO New England\cite{isone}, CAISO\cite{CAISO}) and companies (e.g., the Open Grid Emissions datasets from Singularity Energ\cite{singu}) also provide the AEF datasets.

-\textbf{Discussions.} Two caveats regarding the use of AEF are discussed below: \begin{itemize} \item [1)] (\emph{Power Interchange}).
-A power grid often has power imports and exports with its adjacent grids, and the interchanged power can represent a substantial portion.
-Whether to factor in power imports or not, known as \emph{consumption-based} AEF \cite{de2019tracking} and \emph{production-based} AEF, can significantly affect the calculation of AEF.
-A common way to account for power import is to treat it as a virtual generator, while how to accurately determine the carbon emission intensity of the import power remains unsolved.
+\textbf{Discussions.} There are two caveats regarding the use of AEF for carbon accounting: 1) It does not consider the physical power grids and power flow delivery, and lacks temporal and spatial granularity when calculated as the annual average across a wide balancing area (violation of Principles \ref{prin:physical} and \ref{prin:resolution}).
+2) A power grid generally has power imports and exports with its adjacent grids, and the interchanged power can constitute a significant portion of the overall electricity supply.
+Whether to factor in power imports or not, known as \emph{consumption-based} \cite{de2019tracking} and \emph{production-based}, can substantially affect the calculation of AEF and accounting results.